johnno1962/injectionforxcode/README.md

 One thing I have noticed is you can no longer add methods using injection which was proably never a particularly good idea in Swift.

+### Stop Press

+Injection is now available as a standalone app rather than have to build the plugin.
+See [here](https://github.com/johnno1962/InjectionApp).

 ## How to Use Injection for Xcode

 For installation and usage for AppCode [see below](#user-content-use-with-appcode).
 If you're a visual learner, you may appreciate [this video post](http://artsy.github.io/blog/2016/03/05/iOS-Code-Injection/) from [@Orta](https://twitter.com/@orta) covering the basics.